mvexel/osm-editing-metrics/README.md

 See the `README`s in each directory for more detail.

+To write your own, use `script_template.js` in the root directory as a starting point.

 ## Usage

 Requires `node-osmium` and the osmium library.
 See the [node-osmium README](https://github.com/osmcode/node-osmium) for install instructions / caveats.